Research Article

 METHODS

-The earwax phenotype of 40 patients with middle ear cholesteatoma was decided earwax in the healthy side and distant location from cholesteatoma by inspection.
+The earwax phenotype of 40 patients with middle ear cholesteatoma were decided earwax in healthy side and distant location from cholesteatoma by inspection.
 (Figure1).
-The present research was approved by the Juntendo University Committee for the Ethical Issues of the human genome.
+The present research was approved by the Juntendo University Committee for the Ethical Issues of human genome.

 RESULTS